0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Insecure Deserialization & Object Injection.md

 Useful tools are:
 - [ysoserial](https://github.com/frohoff/ysoserial)
 	- The `URLDNS` chain triggers a DNS lookup for a supplied URL.
 Most importantly, it does not rely on the target application using a specific vulnerable library and works in any known Java version.
 	- `JRMPClient` is another universal chain that you can use for initial detection.
 It causes the server to try establishing a TCP connection to the supplied IP address.
 - [phpgcc](https://github.com/ambionics/phpggc)
 - Existing writeups with known chains

+>[!tip] ysoserial in Java 16+
+>In Java versions 16 and above, you need to set a series of command-line arguments for Java to run ysoserial:
+>```bash
+java -jar ysoserial-all.jar \
+   --add-opens=java.xml/com.sun.org.apache.xalan.internal.xsltc.trax=ALL-UNNAMED \
+   --add-opens=java.xml/com.sun.org.apache.xalan.internal.xsltc.runtime=ALL-UNNAMED \
+   --add-opens=java.base/java.net=ALL-UNNAMED \
+   --add-opens=java.base/java.util=ALL-UNNAMED \
+   [payload] '[command]'
+>```

 ## Creating your own exploit